 And the Bad (or is it, the Stupid?) say, Let's Not learn anything!
-No, you're making politics out of it.
-Some people already know everything, and don't want to learn anything.
+No, you're making Politics out of it.
+Indeed, some people already know everything, and don't want to learn anything.
 It violates their world view.

 Worse, they accuse the ones who want to bring some meaning to the lives of those murdered by taking a lesson from it.